character-ignotus/Project--Sign-Up_Form/README.md

 # Project: "Sign-Up Form"

 ## Description of project:
 A simple Star Wars themed Sign-Up Form, with a responsive layout for an imaginary service built using HTML, CSS & a little bit of JavaScript with client side validation for the name, email & password inputs.
+Sign-Up [here](https://character-ignotus.github.io/Project--Sign-Up_Form/).

 ## Form Elements